jarviscanada/jarvis_data_eng_MingyangLi/README.md

 # Mingyang Li .
 Jarvis Consulting

-I achieved a Bachelor of Science in Mathematics and Computer Science majors offered by the University of Toronto.
-I did great in the courses like number theory, group theory, algorithms, data structures and analysis, which were all involved with proofs.
+I achieved a Bachelor of Science in Mathematics and Computer at the University of Toronto.
+I did excel in the proof courses such as number theory, group theory, algorithms, data structures and analysis.
 Logical thinking and pattern searches are my strengths and passions.
-I enjoy proving the correctness of the algorithms and optimizing my code in running time and time complexity.
-I had one year of full-time working experience at GN Education as an operation specialist, which developed my problem-solving skills as I was in charge of all technical issues on the website.
-I also improved my communication skills since I managed the workflow across all departments within the business.
-I have been a Data Engineer at Jarvis Technologies Group since May, using PostgreSQL, Linux bash script, and Java.
+I enjoy proving the correctness of the algorithms and optimizing code performance.
+I had one year working experience at GN Education as an operation specialist, which developed my problem-solving skills as I was in charge of all technical issues on the website.
+I also improved my communication skills since I supervised the workflow across all departments within the business.
+I have been a Data Engineer at Jarvis Technologies Group since May, working in an Agile environment using Python, PostgreSQL, bash script, and Java.
 I programmed a Linux cluster monitor, Java grep, JDBC, and Java Twitter app, with lots of hands-on experience in IntelliJ, git, Docker, regex, Lambda API, Stream API, REST API and JSON.
-I practised Scrum, attending every daily meeting and supporting my team members on Slack.

 ## Skills

 **Proficient:** Python, PostgresSQL, Java, Scrum, Git

-**Competent:** Python Pandas, Unit Test, REST API, Docker, Linux Bash Script
+**Competent:** Pandas, Unit Test, REST API, Docker, Bash Script

 **Familiar:** C, RSA, Regex, Dynamic Programming, Greedy Algorithm, Linear Optimization